falcore3000/darknet/README.md

 Privacy
 =======

 A user operating a Skycoin Wifi access point allows any user in range to connect through that access point.
 The access point operator cannot determine the nature of the traffic passing through the access point because it is encrypted.
-Furthermore the recipient of the traffic is unable to determine that the path of the traffic passed through the access point.
+The recipient of the traffic is unable to determine that the path of the traffic passed through the access point.

 This effectively removes legal liability for operating public access points.
 The operator neither has any information about the traffic being relayed nor can the recipient of traffic identify the operator of the network entry point.